- The Making of a Satellite – The RADARSAT Constellation. (Credits: MacDonald, Dettwiler and Associates Ltd., Canadian

 The RADARSAT Constellation is the evolution of the RADARSAT Program with the objective of ensuring data continuity, improved operational use of Synthetic Aperture Radar (SAR) and improved system reliability.

-The three-satellite configuration will provide on average daily coverage of Canada's maritime approaches and frequent coverage of Canada's land, as well as on average daily access to 95% of the world to Canadian and international users.
+The three-satellite configuration will provide daily revisits of Canada’s vast territory and maritime approaches, as well as daily access to 90% of the world’s surface.

 The mission is currently in development, with the satellites' launch planned for 2018.

 The RADARSAT Constellation is the evolution of the RADARSAT Program with the objective of ensuring C-band data continuity, enhanced operational use of SAR data and improved system reliability over the next decade.

 The RADARSAT Constellation Mission (RCM) includes three identical Earth observation satellites and is a paradigm shift from previous RADARSAT missions.
 Instead of launching a single large, multi-year operations satellite, the capabilities of the system will be distributed across several small satellites, increasing revisit, and introducing a more robust, flexible system that can be maintained at lower cost and launched into orbit using less expensive launch vehicles.

 The greatly enhanced temporal revisit combined with accurate orbital control will enable advanced interferometric applications based on the satellites' four-day cycle, allowing for the generation of very accurate coherent change maps.

 The RCM is being designed for three main uses:

 - Maritime surveillance (ice, surface wind, oil pollution and ship monitoring);

 - Disaster management (mitigation, warning, response and recovery); and

 - Ecosystem monitoring (agriculture, wetlands, forestry and coastal change monitoring).